yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

    extension with the list of TNs that SP1 delegates to SP2.
 (Note that the CSR sent by SP2 to SP1 needs to be validated against the CSR template agreed upon in step 1.);
-3. SP1 sends an Order for the CSR to the CA;
+3. SP1 sends an order for the CSR to the CA.  The order also requests unauthenticated access to the certificate resource;
-4. Subsequently, after the required TNAuthList authorizations are successfully completed, the CA moves the Order to a "valid" state; at the same time the star-certificate endpoint is populated.
+4. Subsequently, after the required TNAuthList authorizations are successfully completed, the CA moves the order to a "valid" state; at the same time the star-certificate endpoint is populated;
-5. The Order contents are forwarded from SP1 to SP2 by means of the paired "delegation" Order.
+5. The order contents are forwarded from SP1 to SP2 by means of the paired "delegation" order;
-6. SP2 dereferences the star-certificate URL in the Order to fetch the rolling STAR certificate bearing the delegated identifiers.
+6. SP2 dereferences the star-certificate URL in the order to fetch the rolling STAR certificate bearing the delegated identifiers;
+7. The STAR certificate is returned to SP2.

 ~~~ goat
 {::include art/stir-delegation.ascii-art}